quellus/dotfiles/README.md

 Adds pretty colors to the command line.

 Please don't overwrite your existing bashrc.
 It might break things.
-Add it to your existing file which should be in `~/.bashrc`
+Append the contents of the bashrc file to your existing file which should be in `~/.bashrc`

-Requires neofetch
+Requires neofetch and optionally [git-prompt.sh](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh)

 ## gitconfig